Southfield Drug Charge Lawyer

 At Haque Legal, our attorneys are skilled in navigating the aftermath of a drug charge.
 We know that the stakes are high and we’ll do everything we can to make sure the judge and opposing counsel treats you fairly.
 You shouldn’t navigate the Michigan court process without the help of a skilled drug charge attorney.
 Contact us today and one of our experienced lawyers will walk you through a free consultation.

-- We approach each case as a team, so you will always have the experience and knowledge of multiple attorneys contributing to your case.
+- Our Southfield criminal defense lawyers approach each case as a team, so you will always have the experience and knowledge of multiple attorneys contributing to your case.

 - We have years of experience litigating drug charge cases in Michigan courts.